WiseLibs/better-sqlite3/docs/api.md

 - `options.readonly`: open the database connection in readonly mode (default: `false`).

-- `options.fileMustExist`: if the database does not exist, an `Error` will be thrown instead of creating a new file (default: `false`).
-This option does not affect in-memory or readonly database connections.
+- `options.fileMustExist`: if the database does not exist, an `Error` will be thrown instead of creating a new file.
+This option does not affect in-memory or readonly database connections (default: `false`).

 - `options.timeout`: the number of milliseconds to wait when executing queries on a locked database, before throwing a `SQLITE_BUSY` error (default: `5000`).